browserengineering/book/book/animations.md

 So simple and elegant!
 Now, on every frame, we are simply splitting the display list into composited layers and the draw display list, and then running each of those it their own phase.
 We're now half-way toward getting super-smooth animations.
-What remains is *not* re-rastering the composited layers if the display list didn't change much between frames.
+What remains is skipping the raster step if the display list didn't change much between frames.

 ::: {.further}